SteelCompendium/data-md-dse/Bestiary/Radenwight Swiftpaw.md

   - Weapon
   distance: Melee 1
   target: One creature or object per minion
-  t1: 2 damage; slide 1; the swiftpaw can shift 1 square
-  t2: 4 damage; slide 2; the swiftpaw can shift 2 squares
-  t3: '5 damage; slide 3; the swiftpaw can shift 3 squares '
   effects:
   - roll: 2d10 + 2
     t1: 2 damage; slide 1; the swiftpaw can shift 1 square